 Instead, good screenwriters will find creative ways to introduce information through action and subtext.

-Remember, try to avoid exposition in your dialogue.
-It will make your characters seem like real people, and the script will be all the stronger for it.
+This will make your characters seem like real people, and the script will be all the stronger for it.

 Concise writing is an essential skill for screenwriters.
 In a screenplay, dialogue serves two purposes: to advance the plot and to reveal character.
 To do both effectively, every word must serve a purpose.